A timeline and history of ESG investing, rules and practices

 2023: ESG investing becomes a political issue in the U.S.

 The U.S. Congress adopted a joint resolution to rescind a final rule issued by the Department of Labor in 2022 that allows retirement fund managers to consider ESG metrics in investment decisions.
 President Biden vetoed the measure, leaving the rule in effect.
 An ideological battle is unfolding between states that have embraced ESG-focused investing and states seeking to exclude it.
-Investors may gamble on better returns from ESG investments that take advantage of Inflation Reduction Act climate-related incentives.
+Investors might gamble on better returns from ESG investments that take advantage of Inflation Reduction Act climate-related incentives.

 Future of ESG investing

 The ESG landscape will continue to evolve rapidly.
-There has been a significant regulatory shift in climate-related disclosures during the last few years that will likely continue, observed Rita N. Soni, principal analyst for impact sourcing and sustainability at the Everest Group.
+There has been a significant regulatory shift in climate-related disclosures during the last few years that will likely continue, observed Rita N. Soni, principal analyst for impact sourcing and sustainability at Everest Group.
 Central banks around the globe, for example, are planning to proceed with climate stress tests.

-ESG investing and regulation will continue to expand and cover more topics, said Sammy Lakshmanan, principal of ESG at PwC.
+ESG investing and regulation will continue to expand and cover more topics, said Sammy Lakshmanan, ESG principal at PwC.
 Much of the focus in the U.S. is currently on climate, while the EU's ESG reporting is expanding to include areas like waste, circular economy, biodiversity, diversity and inclusion.
 "This means that enterprises have to manage the increased regulatory reporting at a more granular level with greater complexity," Lakshmanan added.